markusewalker/friday-night-bytes/README.md

 ## 🚧 Coming soon 🚧
 - Support for Pushover app to work with Github Actions
-- Checking statistics for pre-game, live game and post-game for players/teams
+- Checking statistics for players/teams
+- GUI support